elianafang/reply2reviewer_t2Vj/README.md

 - Saturation-aware adaptivity: CGDConv introduces a principled, empirical convergence criterion based on the growth of nonzero entries in the diffusion kernel $\delta_t$, providing a more transparent and theoretically grounded stopping mechanism than truncations used in ADC.
 - Computational efficiency and pluggability: CGDConv avoids expensive optimization over kernel weights, making it computationally lightweight, but the ADC method model is highly coupled.
 This design allows CGDConv to serve as a plug-in diffusion layer compatible with diverse GNN architectures.

-We agree that additional clarification on the motivation and role of FIFR would strengthen the presentation.
+**We agree that** additional clarification on the motivation and role of FIFR would strengthen the presentation.
 In the revision, we will expand Section 3.2 (**👉see Figure Re.1**).
 We also demonstrate our method’s complexity analysis to reflect the uniqueness of the algorithm (**👉see Figure Re.2**).

-Thank you again for pointing this out — your comment helps us better communicate our method.
+😊Thank you again for pointing this out — your comment helps us better communicate our method.

 <div align="center"><strong>Figure Re.1: Supplementary Appendix Section (D. Interpretability of FIFR).